Younes Aitamer

 Younes Aitamer (يونس أيت عامر; born 23 April 2003) is a professional footballer who plays as a winger for Regionalliga Bayern club Bayern Munich II.
-Born in Germany, he is an Algeria youth international.
+Born in Germany, he is a former Algeria youth international.

 Early life

 Born in Munich, Germany, Aitamer moved from the youth academy of German side SpVgg Unterhaching and joined the youth academy of German Bundesliga side Bayern Munich at the age of fourteen.
 He was part of the club's under-19 team by the age of seventeen.

 Club career

-Aitamer started his career with German side Bayern Munich II.
-On 28 September 2021, he debuted for the club during a 6–3 win over 1.
+Aitamer started his professional career with German side Bayern Munich II.
+On 28 September 2021, he debuted for the club during a 6–3 away win Regionalliga Bayern match against 1.
 FC Schweinfurt 05.
-On 15 March 2023, he scored his first goal for the club during a 3–2 win over DJK Vilzing.
+On 3 August 2022, he scored his first professional goal, with the club during a 3–2 away win Regionalliga Bayern match against DJK Vilzing.

+In September 2024, Aitamer extended his contract with Bayern Munich until 2026.
+In March 2026, he extended his contract with the club until 2027, along with teammate Louis Richter.

 International career

-He has represented the Algeria U20s internationally at youth level since 2021.
+Born in Germany, he represented the Algeria U20s internationally at youth level from 2021 to 2022.